nextcloud/end_to_end_encryption_rfc/RFC.md

 ### AES/GCM/NoPadding
 Android and openSSL (desktop/IOS) do not work in the exact same way.
 On Android the tag is added to the cipher text.
 This is not the case by using the C openSSL bindings.
-Keeping this in mind is important.
-Because operations will fail if this is not properly taken into account.
+Keeping this in mind is important, because operations will fail if this is not properly taken into account.
 And the resulting files will not be properly exchangeable.

 #### Encryption